Skip to Main Content

 CLAS 302 Biblical Hebrew II (3)

-Reading of selected prose passages from the Hebrew Bible; analysis of literacy forms, paying special attention to stories which have played an important role in the development of the Abrahamic religions.
-Minimum C- grade required for prerequisites.
-Pre: 301/REL 301.
+Reading of selected prose passages from the Hebrew Bible; essay-based analysis of literary forms, with attention given both to stories important to the development of the Abrahamic religions and writing-based interpretation of religious traditions.
+Pre: REL/CLAS 301 with C- or better.
 (Spring only) (Cross-listed as REL 302)

 CLAS 323 Greek and Roman Drama (3)